unm-campus-histories/spaces/docs/essays/university-advisement-center.md

 Overview

 The University Advisement and Enrichment Center is a three- story building, located on Cental UNM Campus in Albuquerque, New Mexico.
 The building is located on 400 Cornell Dr NW, Albuquerque, NM, 87106.
+The Building serves as a place where UNM Students can get help for advising strategies in trying to help and improve their colege life in more ways than one, and Build a Foundation for their future careers.
+The University Advisement and Enrichment Center is a Great place for UNM Students to Start in Career Planning and for planning how the Upcoming Semesters will look for them.

 History of the Building

 The University Advisement and Enrichment Center was first built in 1977, and to this day, it serves the purpose of UNM students meeting up with Academic Advisors to set a clear path to the best road to graduation.
 The Building was First called the "Student Service Center," and as time has gone by, the name of the building had changed to the "University Advisement and Enrichment Center."
 Advisors expose students to strategies, tools, and resources that help in enhancing the student's long- term success.
 The University Advisement and Enrichment Center is Building #85, and Suite #135, located on UNM Main campus.

 Construction